Pixocoin/Pixo-Cash/README.md

 # IF YOU MINE THE TESTNET PIXOC'S THE COINS WILL NOT WORK ON THE MAINNET VERSION OF THE SOFTWARE
 www.pixocash.org

-Pixo™ Cash is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
+Pixo™ Cash is a decentralized pseudonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
 A derivative of bitcoin/litecoin.
 Scrypt hashing algorithms.
 - 81,000,000 supply
 - Currency = PIXOC
 - Block Reward: 3.00